top of page

 SARRAIL RIDGE TRAIL DESCRIPTION

-Now, be warned.
-The trail leading to Sarrail Ridge is the most precipitous bit of dirt that I’ve ever hiked.
-It’s sandy and slippery and I wouldn't recommend it in the rain.
-If you’re willing to endure the cardiovascular slog, I heartily encourage you to push upwards, as the reward far outweighs the effort.
+However, if you’re willing to endure the cardiovascular slog, I heartily encourage you to push upwards, as the reward far outweighs the effort.

 It’s a steep, 350m climb to the saddle, with no switchbacks to dumb down the grade; allow yourself a good hour to get up there.
 Hiking poles would be an asset here.
 I’m fairly certain I panted like a bear in heat the whole way up.

 You might have to use your hands on the path (Yes!
-Let’s get our hands dirty!) and the scramble down will seem even steeper; most people did it on their bums or backwards while holding on to the stunted trees.
+Let’s get our hands dirty!) and the scramble down will seem even steeper; many people did it on their bums or backwards while holding on to the stunted trees.
 There is a rope in one section to assist people going down (don’t let your ego interfere here; take the damn rope).
 Don’t let any of these details deter you - I assure you it’s 100% worth it.
 Keep at it, my friend!

 View of Upper Kananaskis Lake, Mount Indefatiguable, from Sarrail Ridge, Canadian Rockies